HL7/FHIRPath/spec/fluentpath.md

 To use these functions over a collection with multiple items, one may use filters like `where()` and `select()`:

 	Patient.name.given.select(substring(1))

+This example returns a collection containing the first character of all the given names for a patient.

 #### iif(criterium: boolean, true: collection [, otherwise: collection]) : collection
 If `criterium` is true, the function evaluates the `true-expression` on the input and returns that as a result.